dependabot/dependabot-core/README.md

 repository manually and use the `Reopen in Container` or `Open Folder in Container...` command.

-## Releasing

-Triggering the jobs that will push the new gems is done by following the steps below.

-- Ensure you have the latest merged changes:  `git checkout main` and `git pull`
-- Generate an updated `CHANGELOG`, `version.rb`, and the rest of the needed commands:  `bin/bump-version.rb patch`
-- Edit the `CHANGELOG` file and remove any entries that aren't needed
-- Run the commands that were output by running `bin/bump-version.rb patch`

 ## Architecture

 Dependabot Core is a collection of Ruby packages (gems), which contain the